Get price protection now!

 Before you make a decision on whether to choose a new plan for electricity and natural gas in Alberta, do your research.
 Comparing several options from competitive suppliers will help you get the rate structure, term length and other plan features that fit your needs best.

 Depending on how you conduct your search, you may be able to find a new rate by exploring your options for electricity and natural gas in Alberta.

 On the left side of the page you'll find quick links to pages about all the competitive gas and electric providers in Alberta.
 You'll also find links to the utilities servicing Albertans province-wide.
 If you're looking for energy prices, you'll have to spend some time on the phone, but before you do that, get a solid grasp of what you want out of energy rates in Alberta.

 What rate structure is right for you?

-For the consumer, fixed rates offer price protection.
-Even if inflation in the energy market spirals out of control, people with fixed-rate plans will continue to see the same charges per unit of energy on their bills each month.
+For the consumer, secured rates offer price protection.
+Even if inflation in the energy market spirals out of control, people with secured-rate plans will continue to see the same charges per unit of energy on their bills each month.